-Steps for iPhone data Migration (Both Wireless and Wired Transfer)
+Steps for iPhone data migration (Both Wireless and Wired Transfer):

 - Now follow the Quick Start process above from step #3.

-Let us first back up the old device:
+Let’s back up the old device first:

-Step #1.
-Open the Settings app on your old iPhone.
+- Open Settings on your old iPhone.

 - Tap Back Up Now and wait for the process to finish.

 - Agree to a few basic instructions and finally choose the backup you recently made.

 Backup old iPhone to computer:

 - Click Trust and then enter the password on your old iPhone if asked.

-Step #4.
-Check the box for Encrypt Local Backup.
+- Check the box for Encrypt Local Backup.
 Create a passcode if asked.

 - Click Back Up Now.
 Wait for the process to finish.
 Disconnect the old iPhone from the computer when done.

 - Power on your new iPhone and connect it to the same computer.

+Keep the device connected to the computer until the restore process completes.
 Next, your iPhone will download all apps, music, etc. over Wi-Fi.
-It will take time, depending on your internet speed and size of your library.
+It’ll take time, depending on your internet speed and the size of your library.

-This is how you can transfer data from old iPhone to new iPhone.
+This is how you can transfer data from an old iPhone to a new iPhone.
 You can also use these methods to set up your existing iPhone after a full restore.
 I hope this guide was helpful.
-If you have further questions, feel free to ask in the comments section below.
+If you have any further questions, feel free to ask in the comments section below.